Multilingual portals

 Multilingual titles

-Whenever you find the globe symbol for multilingualism in the Intrexx Portal Manager, you have the option of entering titles, descriptions, etc. in multiple languages.
+Whenever you find the globe symbol for multilingualism in the Intrexx Portal Manager, you have the option of adding titles, descriptions or similar. multilingual.

 In applications, you will find a button to the right of the title field in the properties dialog of elements.
-Clicking on the small arrow to the right of this button opens a menu where you can select whether a static title or a title from a constant should be used for the element.
+Click on the small arrow on the right of this button to display a menu in which you can select whether a static title or a title from a constant should be used for the element.

-If you select "Title from constant", you will find an "A" on the button afterwards.
+If you select "Title from constant", you will then find an "A" on the button.

 Static titles

-Click on the globe icon to open a dialog where a static title can be entered in the configured portal languages.
+Click on the globe symbol to display a dialog in which a static title can be entered in the portal languages set.

-The browser will then use the text entered here depending on the language setting in the portal properties.
-This also applies when the user switches the language.
+The text entered here will then be used in the browser according to the language setting in the portal properties.
+This also applies if the user switches the language in the browser.

 Title from constant

 Constants can be used for element titles in applications instead of static text.
-In the browser, the text entered for the constants is then used depending on the language setting in the portal properties.
-This also applies when the user switches the language.
+The text entered in the constants is then used in the browser according to the language setting in the portal properties.
+This also applies if the user switches the language in the browser.
 Information on how to create constants, edit them and define the multilingual text is available here:

-If you have selected "Title from constant" in the properties dialog of elements, the drop-down list for the title will then work like a search.
+If you have selected "Title from constant" in the properties dialog for elements, the selection list for the title then functions like a search.

 Simply enter the name of the constant you are looking for and select the constant from the selection list.

-Clicking on the "A" in the button to the right of the title drop-down list opens the "Global language constants" dialog where you can also search for constants and edit them directly.
+Clicking on the "A" in the button to the right of the title selection opens the"Global language constants" dialog, in which you can also search for constants and edit them directly.

 Language switch in modules

-You can switch the language in which the element titles in each of the modules in the Portal Manager are displayed using the globe symbol in the tool bar.
+The language in which the titles of elements in the Portal Manager are displayed in the individual modules can be switched via the globe icon in the toolbar.

 Portal menu

-For applications, which are integrated into the menu structure, you can define that the application title should be used as the menu item.
-If the title is already defined in multiple languages, the values for each of the portal languages will be used.
-If the Use title of application setting is disabled, you need to define the title for the menu item in each of the portal languages.
+For applications that are integrated in the menu structure, you can set that the title of the application is adopted as the menu item.
+If the title is already stored there in multiple languages, the values for the respective portal languages are also adopted.
+If the setting Accept title from application is deactivated, the title for the menu item must be stored here in multiple languages.
 Multilingual titles can also be defined for all other objects such as menu folders, links or separators.

 Layout